 Suppose you flip a coin and determine the long-term relative frequency of heads.
 You're going to determine heads to be a win.
-If you flip heads, you're will go up to the next dot from this segment.
-And if you flip tails, you will go down to the lose dot from this segment.
+Let's assume the first coin you flip is heads.
+You'll go up to the first dot in the chart below, as high as you can go.
+If you flip heads again, you'll go to the second dot.

-And what you may notice is that the long term relative frequency of heads seems to be settling in right around 50%.
+You may also notice that the long term relative frequency of heads seems to be settling in right around 50%.

-The law of large numbers says that the more times you run a chance experiment, the relative frequency of an event approaches the true probability of that event.
-And you're going to get closer and closer to the right answer the larger the number of trials becomes.
-So you can keep going, and you would probably get closer and closer and closer to 50% as you kept going to the right.
+The law of large numbers states that the more times you run a chance experiment, the relative frequency of an event approaches the true probability of that event.
+You're going to get closer and closer to the right answer the larger the number of trials becomes.
+So, if you keep going, you would probably get closer and closer and closer to 50% as you kept going to the right.

 Now, this isn't to say that odd things don't happen.
-Look closely.
-You did have runs of three and four heads during our experiments.
-So it's not to say that things don't happen that are unusual.
+Look closely at the chart.
+You did have runs of three and four heads during our experiment, so it's possible that unusual things may happen.
 Four heads in a row is fairly unusual, but it happens.
 You also had a couple of different runs of three tails in a row.

-So unusual things can happen in the short term, but predictably, what will happen in the long term is that this blue line will start to settle in right around 50%.
+Unusual things can happen in the short term, but predictably, what will happen in the long term is that the blue line will start to settle in right around 50%.

 On the radio, you might hear a sports announcer say one or both of these two things:

-This first saying is saying that he's due, which means he's going to get a hit this time because he hasn't gotten a hit so far.
-The second one is saying that he's going to get a hit this time because he has gotten a hit.
-None of these make any sense.
-Both of these logically are fallacies.
+This first saying states that he's due to get a hit this time because he hasn't gotten a hit so far.
+The second one states that he's going to get a hit this time because he has gotten hits in his last four turns at bat.
+None of these make any sense--both of these logically are fallacies.

 They apply the law of large numbers, which means that maybe this player gets a hit one out of every three times he's at bat in the long term.
-But what they're trying to do is apply the law of large numbers to these five at-bats that this player has had.
+They're trying to apply the law of large numbers to these five at-bats that this player has had.